Sensors and 4G LTE wireless networks revolutionize public sector cost-efficiency

-Appliances and devices on wireless networks make it possible to start a coffee machine, washer, dryer, heater, cooler, outdoor lighting, indoor lighting, music system, and a million other systems — all while in bed, on the road, or even out of town.
+Appliances and devices on wireless networks make it possible to start a coffee machine, washer, dryer, heater, cooler, outdoor lighting, indoor lighting, music system, and a million other systems —all while in bed, on the road, or even out of town.
 It’s a gateway to levels of efficiency and data that many of us never even dreamed of.

 It’s that type of efficiency and data that has cities, counties, states, and more imagining a smarter world.
 In many ways, it’s already happening.

+What are the features of a smart city?
 Gartner Research defines a smart city as “an urbanized area where multiple sectors cooperate to achieve sustainable outcomes through the analysis of contextual real-time information sharing among sector-specific information and operational technology.”
 The rise of the “Smart City”* has been enabled by consistent innovations in wireless technology, as well as by the proliferation of reliable, affordable, and secure connectivity.
 Unlike in the home, where IoT applications are confined to relatively small spaces, there are thousands and thousands of ways that wireless technology can make cities and states run smarter, faster, and cheaper.
 The potential is virtually limitless.

 Given tight budgets and pressure to get the most out of every taxpayer dime, public-sector IT departments are searching for new ways to do more with less.
 Examples abound of how municipal departments, school districts, water districts, emergency services, law enforcement, education, and many other agencies are maximizing the proliferation of sensors and 4G LTE connectivity.